Jennylyn Mercado: 2003–2009: Television dramas and music releases

-2010–2015: Entry into film and Best Actress Award
+2010–2015: Entry into film and first MMFF Best Actress award

 Mercado starred in Filipino period piece Rosario (2010).
 Her acting career was handled by Becky Aguila and Viva Entertainment, where she joined her Starstruck co-alumnus Cristine Reyes.
 Mercado's singing career was managed by Viva Records.
 In 2011, her contract with Viva ended and was not renewed, though she joined Cristine Reyes.
 In 2012, Mercado signed with PolyEast Records to reinvent herself as singer.
 She also signed an acting contract with Regal Entertainment in the same year.

 Mercado branched out into television hosting, hosting reality series Protégé: The Battle for the Big Break with co-hosts Ogie Alcasid and Dingdong Dantes.
 She was also in the GMA-7 Sunday talk show, Showbiz Central.

 In 2013, Mercado acted in the romance The Bride and the Lover (2013).
 Her contract with Polyeast Records ended that year.
 In 2014, she played the role of a woman with a split personality through Rhodora X. According to Mercado, this was the most challenging role she has ever played.
 In late 2014, she released her fifth album through GMA Records.

 At the end of 2014, Mercado starred in English Only, Please, a role that was originally offered to singer-actress Angeline Quinto.
 In the film, Mercado played the role of Tere Madlansacay, a Filipino tutor.
-Critics deemed it a "sleeper hit", and it was chosen as one of the eight official movies for the 2014 Metro Manila Film Festival (MMFF).
-In early 2015, Mercado received the MMFF Best Actress Award for the recently concluded film festival.
+Critics deemed it a "sleeper hit", and it was chosen as one of the eight official films for the 2014 Metro Manila Film Festival (MMFF).
+In early 2015, Mercado received the MMFF Best Actress Award for her role in English Only, Please.